Cat Bloated Stomach — Causes & When It's an Emergency

 If your cat has mild, isolated bloating and is otherwise eating, drinking, and acting normally, a few gentle home measures may help while you monitor.
 Always reach out to a vet if symptoms worsen or persist beyond 12 hours.

-• Encourage water intake by offering fresh water in multiple locations or using a cat water fountain, which can help prevent constipation and promote healthy digestion.
+• Encourage water intake by offering fresh water in multiple locations or using a cat water fountain.

 • Monitor litter box use; if your cat has not urinated or defecated in more than 12 hours, contact a vet immediately.